Cohnny/RockPaperScissors/README.md

 ## How to play
 The game is played versus the computer.

-Begin with chosing either rock, paper or scissor when prompted.
+Begin with choosing either rock, paper or scissor when prompted.

 Watch the output to see if you won, tied or lost versus the computer.